 - The COVID-19 Corporate Financing Facility joint HM Treasury and Bank of England lending facility to support liquidity in larger firms to help them bridge disruption.

-- The Self-Employed Income Support Scheme will provide a taxable grant worth 80% of trading profits up to a maximum of £2,500 per month from June.
+- Self-Employed Income Support Scheme launched with a taxable grant worth 80% of trading profits up to a maximum of £2,500 per month.